The design of jamesrobertwatson.com

 jrw.com 2.0 Summer 2011

 Since January, 2001, this website has been read and referenced quite a bit.
-I got emails from Europe, Asia, and Argentina and the site was referenced on other design blogs.
-The essays on the poor logo at the World Trade Center site and the Thunder logo were very popular.
+I got emails from Europe, Asia, and Argentina and the site has been referenced on other design blogs.
+The essays on the poor logo at the World Trade Center site, que lines, and the Thunder logo were very popular.
 As a result, I got several requests for an RSS feed so people could subscribe and be informed when new posts were uploaded.
 Another feature I had long wanted was a search engine button since the site was growing with so many files and essays.

 I set up and tried a WordPress blog.
 I named it WensdayDesignBlog (see top of this essay for why).
 I wanted to brand WensdayDesignBlog as a source for design lessons and visually separate WensdayDesignBlog from the culture blog since culture included some controversial essays on politics and religion.
-But, it was a chore to transfer this jrw.com site to WordPress - this site has 500 essay files and over 5,000 images.
+But, it was a chore to transfer this jrw.com site to WordPress - this site has over 600 essay files and over 5,000 images.
 And there were other issues with WordPress, so after a few weeks, I forwarded the wensdaydesignblog.com domain over to jamesrobertwatson.com and returned to just one website.
 I saw the combined site anew and reordered the contents menus and the home page.
 I wanted the emphasis to be on logical rational thinking and thoughtfulness.
 To keep it positive and educational, I included Lessons, Tips, Recommendations, and Suggestions.
-I may offer this challenge in the future: email a jpg or pdf of work - I'll reply with ways to make it better.
-Design can almost always be improved.

 • New focus: Thoughtful, Rational, Makes sense, Reason, Logic; in both design and culture